 Destilado de Agave

 This label refers to any agave distillate that does not meet the criteria set forth by the CRM or other regulatory agencies for spirits with a denomination of origin.
-It could also simply refer to a bottle from a producer who uses artisanal or ancestral mezcal practices, but has opted to forgo the often time-consuming and expensive CRM registration process.
+It could also simply refer to a bottle from a producer who uses artisanal or ancestral mezcal practices, but has opted to forgo the CRM registration process.

 Like tequila, mezcal can be aged in wooden barrels after distillation.
 However, mezcal producers typically don’t focus on aging, and most expressions are unaged blancos.
-In fact, Vasquez only serves blanco or madurado en vidrio (rested in glass) expressions at Madre.
-“We should let customers taste the practices and the work of the maestro mezcalero,” he says.
 Here are the labels set forth by the CRM.

-Madurado en Vidrio: Meaning “matured in glass,” this mezcal rests in a glass container for at least 12 months after distillation.
-Both Vasquez and Hernandez note that resting an expression in glass can make the spirit smoother and tone down any high-key flavors, allowing the agave to really shine.
+- Madurado en Vidrio: Meaning “matured in glass,” this mezcal rests in a glass container for at least 12 months after distillation.

 Tobalá vs. tepeztate is just the beginning: Agave species have different common names in different mezcal regions.
 For instance, the agave angustifolia is most commonly known by its Oaxacan name, espadín, but it is called espadilla in Puebla.
 Barril and bicuixe, meanwhile, are both shorthand for the karwinskii plant.
 And these common names oftentimes reflect the original language of the communities that make mezcal.
 “You have to respect how people know these species,” notes Vasquez.

 The difference between a plant’s common names isn’t arbitrary, as the unique terroir of each region will affect the final product.
-Even within a region, flavors can vary widely based on the processes of a producer.
+Even within a region, flavors can vary widely based on the processes of a producer, says Vasquez.
 For example, the Chacolo family in Jalisco produces mezcals from 14 types of local angustifolia, says Vasquez, and each bottle tastes completely different.
-With that in mind, consider the varietal guide below as an incomprehensive introduction.
-To really experience the spirit and its many expressions, you’ll just have to taste it.
+With that in mind, consider the varietal guide below an introduction.

 Common names include: Arroqueño